redhat-cop/cloud.aws_ops/roles/ec2_instance_create/README.md

 #### External Security Group

 * **ec2_instance_create_associate_external_sg**: (Optional)
-  Whether to create and associate a security group with the EC2 instance for external access.
+  Whether to associate existing or a new security group with the EC2 instance for external access.
 Default is `false`.
-  If set to `true`, a security group will be created or associated with the instance.
+  If set to `true`, existing security group provided with `ec2_instance_create_external_sg_name` or a new security group created by role will be associated with the instance.
-  Mutually exclusive with `ec2_instance_create_external_sg_id`.

 * **ec2_instance_create_external_sg_name**: (Optional)
   The name of the security group to create.
 Default is `ec2_instance_create-default-external-sg`.